Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 - Healthy Approach: Focus on nutrition quality, not rapid weight loss

-Important: Never diet during pregnancy.
-Gradual weight loss postpartum (0.5kg/week maximum) supports both mother's health and milk production if breastfeeding.
+Important: Don't diet during pregnancy.
+Any postpartum weight loss plan should be gradual and, ideally, discussed with your doctor — especially if you're breastfeeding.
 For pregnancy planning, see our Pregnancy Due Date Calculator.

 Maintaining Muscle as You Age

-- Stay Active: Daily movement prevents muscle loss
+- Stay Active: Daily movement helps prevent muscle loss

 Calculate your protein needs with our Protein Intake Calculator.